Sky Hopkinka, still from Fainting Spells

 Music: Fanamfe af / by Francis Ko Aziat; Camera: Nikolaj Recke; Special effects: Dj Design

-BLACK MAGIC AT THE WHITE HOUSE revolves around Marienborg, a country seat at Sorgenfri north of Copenhagen, today serving as the official residence of the Danish Prime Minister.
+Black Magic at the White House revolves around Marienborg, a county within Sorgenfri, north of Copenhagen, today serving as the official residence of the Danish Prime Minister.
 Marienborg was originally built in the 18th century as a summer residence by Olfert Fas Fischer, naval officer and director of the large trading company Asiatisk Kompagni.

 In the video, Jeannette Ehlers dances like a ghost through the grand halls of Marienborg.
 She wiggles, kisses the floor and performs a so-called vévé – a vodou ritual in which the priest draws certain patterns on the ground in the hope of invoking the gods of health, reconciliation, and protection against evil spirits.